shayandavoodii/OnlinePortfolioSelection.jl/docs/src/PM.md

 julia> model.b
 ```

-Last but not least, the cumulative return of the algorithm on the investment period and given dataset can be computed by using the [`sn`](@ref) function:
+Last but not least, the cumulative wealth of the algorithm on the investment period and given dataset can be computed by using the [`sn`](@ref) function:

 ```julia
 julia> rel_price = prices[:, 2:end] ./ prices[:, 1:end-1];